naieem/url_shortner/README.md

 ## About the project
 It's a project to built a url shortner microservice which will support some functionalities like expiration time, domain blacklisting and domain clearance.
-The key features of this is, expiration timeout and blacklisting domains.
+The key features of this is expiration timeout and blacklisting domains.
 This will give the admin much more controll over the service.
 Hope you will enjoy using it.

 ## Build with
 1. Nodejs